stacyyuu/reading-notes/301/class-10.md

 - Solved by fixing the syntax.

 3. What is a ‘range error’?
-- Maniupulating an object with some kind of length and giving it an invalid length.
+- Manipulating an object with some kind of length and giving it an invalid length.
 - Same for arrays.

 4. What is a ‘type error’?